-- Continuity Nod: The table in Roger's room contains various items from past Space Quest games, minus Space Quest V. These include Space Quest IV's in-game hint book, the remote control to the Star Generator, the Labian Terror Beast mating whistle, and Roger's employment rejection letter from Sierra On-Line.
+- Continuity Nod: The table in Roger's room contains various items from past Space Quest games, minus Space Quest V. These include Space Quest IV's in-game hint book, the remote control to the Star Generator, the Labion Terror Beast mating whistle, and Roger's employment rejection letter from Sierra On-Line.

 - Easily Detachable Robot Parts: Roger borrows an arm and an eyeball from his android friend Circuit Sydney to solve a couple of puzzles.

 - "Fantastic Voyage" Plot: Roger must enter Stellar's body at one point to destroy the nanotechnology that plagues her.